 No Impact.
 No historical resources were identified in the study area that would be eligible for NR, CR, or local listing (Section 15064.5(a), State CEQA Guidelines).
-Because no historical resources were identified in the project study area, there would be no construction or operational impacts on historical resources resulting from work associated with the proposed project.
+As identified above, the County has identified that the Park should be treated as a historical resource pursuant to Section 15064.5(a) of the CEQA Guidelines and that the constructed flag pole and water feature located at the Park both qualify independently for listing in the NRHP, CRHR, and County Register.
+While the Park would be modified as described in the proposed project, the integrity of the Park would remain the same and the flag pole and water feature would not be modified as part of the proposed project.
+Because no historical resources were identified in the project study area, tThere would be no construction or operational impacts on historical resources resulting from work associated with the proposed project.